 - Healing Hands: Paris, with her Nature's Blessing ability.

-- Luck-Based Mission: Finding a specific dinosaur in the DS game depends mosly on how lucky you get with the fossils.
+- Luck-Based Mission: Finding a specific dinosaur in the DS game depends mostly on how lucky you get with the fossils.

 - Manipulative Bastard: Seth